 Skip to content

-100 percent vegan - is that possible, or not?
+100 percent vegan - is that even possible?

-Have you ever heard the saying "100% vegan is not possible"?
-Even if this argument came out of your own mouth, it's not the end of the world.
+Have you ever heard someone say that you can't be 100 percent vegan anyway?
+Even if this argument came from your own mouth, it's not the end of the world.
 I used to say that absolute veganism was impossible.
-And it's even true!
-But today I know that it doesn't matter.

-"100 percent vegan is not possible at all" - is the argument logical?
+"100 percent vegan is not possible" - Is this argument logical?

-With this argument, meat eaters like to use the fact that it is simply not possible to ALWAYS act in the spirit of veganism.
-For example, if you accidentally trample an ant.
-Or drinking water from sewage treatment plants where fish are used to determine the water quality.
-That's true, of course!
-But can you justify not starting to exploit fewer animals for your own lifestyle at all, and to focus on a plant-based diet?
+With this argument, meat eaters like to use the fact that it is simply not possible to ALWAYS act in the spirit of veganism in discussions.
+For example, if you accidentally trample an ant - or drink water from sewage treatment plants where fish are used to determine the water quality.

-These are the first steps, which will be followed by many more if your personal attitude is focused on the positive effects for your health, our environment, the lives of animals and our global society.
+These are the first steps that will be followed by many more if your personal attitude to the positive effects for your health, our environment, the lives of animals and our global society.

 No one can live an "absolutely" vegan life - but everyone can make a positive change!